-For me personally the way the snare sounds on your record is as important as the how the vocals sound.
+For me personally, the way the snare sounds on your record is as important as how the vocals sound.
 I like a good snare sound.
 A good sounding drum can really make or break your song/album.
-Obviously you need the best snare mic to accomplish this.
+Obviously, you need the best snare mic to accomplish this.

-So what is the key to a getting the snare to sound good.
+So what is the key to a getting the snare to sound good?
 Two things, the snare itself needs to sound good and the other is the microphone used to capture the sound.
-I’ll go into techniques as we go on, but if you have these two, you are doing pretty good right out the gate.
+I’ll go into techniques as we go on, but if you have these two, you are doing pretty well right out the gate.

 SO WHAT’S THE BEST SNARE MIC FOR RECORDING?

 Many will agree and some will scratch their heads, but hands down the best microphone I like to use is the Shure Sm57.

 The snare is a loud beast and putting super expensive and sensitive mics next to it is just dangerous.
 For one, you have a drummer who is striking at full force right next to that $500 dollar investment!

 OK, so there is that, don’t put expensive microphones next to a guy swinging his arms with sticks!